RS_SplashBanner_2025.jpg

 Enjoy the theatrics of the “Climate Detective from the Future”, directed by Jeff Raz, as he looks for climate clues to find out where things went wrong and where things are headed in a positive direction.
 Each location tells a unique site-specific story.

-Acknowledging our ancestral lands and listening to music and stories of different island cultures gives a global perspective about living in balance and respect for our natural surroundings.
-Each event will feature a new world musical ensemble to highlight the traditions of Puerto Rico, Bali, Hawai’i and Philippines.
+Acknowledge our ancestral lands and learn an Earth Song with Kanyon CoyoteWoman Sayers-Roods.
+Listen to music and stories from the island cultures of Puerto Rico, Bali, Hawai’i and the Philippines for a global perspective about living in balance and respect for our natural surroundings.

 Rising Seas Live Performance Event Dates: